Our data science team reveals insights on the state of Homeowner’s Associations (HOAs) in America, with roughly 8,000 new HOAs forming each year.

 One property developer/builder even went so far as to write into their covenants that homeowners were not allowed to use any “public medium” to disparage the building quality or practices of the builder.
 While KB Homes claims to have never enforced those rules, it is becoming common practice for developers and builders to include similar language in deed restrictions unobtrusively.
 When surveyed, Americans indicate that these kinds of practices are what underline their belief that the HOAs fail to represent their interests.

 While HOAs can be a sore point for many property owners, there are definite benefits for the average property owner to having a home in an HOA community.
-Advantages of living in an HOA community may include services such as irrigation, certain utilities, common area maintenance, landscaping, waste collection, snow and tree branch removal.
+The advantages of living in an HOA community may include services such as irrigation, certain utilities, common area maintenance, landscaping, waste collection, snow and tree branch removal.
 Most HOA communities have pools, parks, recreation centers, and clubhouses for the use of their residents.
 Some of these facilities are quite luxurious and greatly enhance the quality of life for residents.
 Many times the cost of these services would cost far more if paid by individuals because an HOA can usually negotiate group rates vs. individual rates.

 It’s essential when deciding whether or not to move to an HOA community to read all the fine print.
 Before deciding to purchase a property, a potential buyer should insist on getting a copy of the HOA contract and laws.
 Examine what the benefits are against the cost of monthly fees.
 Some property owners who feel strongly enough about their neighborhoods can even join a housing association board and volunteer their time to help make a difference in their community.